gkjohnson/three-bvh-csg/README.md

 - All geometry are expected to have all attributes being used and of the same type.
 - Geometry on a Brush should be unique and not be modified after being set.
 - All geometry must be [two-manifold](https://knowledge.autodesk.com/support/maya-lt/learn-explore/caas/CloudHelp/cloudhelp/2015/ENU/MayaLT/files/Polygons-overview-Twomanifold-vs--nonmanifold-polygonal-geometry-htm.html) - or water tight with no triangle interpenetration.
+- CSG results use `Geometry.drawRange` to help maintain performance which can cause three.js exporters to fail to export the geometry correctly.
+It is necessary to convert the geometry to remove the draw range before exporting.

 # References
 - [Godot CSG](https://github.com/godotengine/godot/blob/master/modules/csg/csg.cpp)